 While this might be Truth in Television, it could probably be seen today as an Evolving Trope.
 If anything, a cop might be hesitant in buying donuts because of the inevitable stigma associated with them.
 On the other hand, The Red Stapler effect comes into play.
 On their first round, a rookie might buy some donuts for the station, believing that all cops love them.

 It should be noted that this is primarily an American/Canadian based trope as donuts are nowhere near as popular with the police in many other countries.
-(British Coppers, for example, tend to go for chips instead.)
+(British Coppers, for example, tend to go for chips - which is to say, french fries - instead.)

 Harvey Bullock's love of doughnuts (see Western Animation examples below) carries over from his original appearances in the Batman comics.